apache/shenyu-website/blog/RegisterCenter-SourceCode-Analysis-Http-Register.md

 ```java
 public enum DataType {

     META_DATA,

     URI,
 }
 ```

 - ExecutorSubscriber#executor()

-The actuator subscribers are also divided into two categories, one that handles metadata and one that handles `URIs`.
+The actuator subscribers are divided into two categories, one that handles metadata and one that handles `URIs`.
 There are two on the client side and two on the server side, so there are four in total.

 ![](/img/activities/code-analysis-http-register/executor-subscriber.png)

+Here is the registration metadata information, so the execution class is `ShenyuClientMetadataExecutorSubscriber`.

 - ShenyuClientMetadataExecutorSubscriber#executor()